-When Kristy Kim graduated from UC Berkeley in 2011, she needed a car to commute to Palo Alto for a finance job.
+When Kristy Kim graduated from college, she needed a car to commute to Palo Alto for a finance job.
 But like many young people and recent immigrants, Kim had no credit history and couldn’t get approved for a loan to purchase a car.

 Kim ended up borrowing cash from family to buy a car, but the problem of not having access to credit kept nagging her.